freemant2000/line-ui/README.md

 * schedule a call to a function a certain seconds later.
 * make a beep.

-With these a Python learn can make apps like: digital clock, the classic digit invaders game, slapjack, etc.
+With these a Python learner can make apps like: digital clock, the classic digit invaders game, slapjack, etc.

 ## How to use